Installing my software on Ubuntu and derivatives

 sudo apt-get install nebulousresearch

-alfa, neat and mocassin have been accepted into the Debian repositories so will be available in the next releases of Debian, Ubuntu, Linux Mint and other derivatives without needing to enable the PPA.
+alfa, neat and mocassin are in the Debian repositories and are thus available in all current releases of Debian, Ubuntu, Linux Mint and other derivatives without needing to enable the PPA.
 Further technical details such as build logs etc are available at the PPA webpage.